-Each of our six Poppy Homes provide personal care previously known as residential care, which offers care that does not require the input of a Registered Nurse.
-All Legion care staff are trained to a high standard to ensure quality care is delivered.
+Each of our six Poppy Homes provide personal care previously known as residential care, which offers care that does not require the input of a Registered Nurse across each 24 hour period.
+Care is delivered by Care Assistants, supported where required by visiting District Nurses.
+All Legion care staff are experienced and trained to a high standard to ensure quality care is delivered.

 Nursing care is available for residents who require a Registered Nurse over a 24 hour period on a daily basis.
 Our Registered Nurses are experienced and many hold specialist skills enabling them to meet individualised nursing needs.

 A "needs assessment" determines the category of care you require.